pierrediedhiou/cybersecurity-journey/glossary.md

 human psychology rather than technical flaws to gain unauthorized access.
 Designed to appear trustworthy and trigger emotional responses like urgency, fear or curiosity
+- **Splunk** — One of the leading SIEM solutions, allowing users to collect, analyze and correlate network and machine logs in real time for security monitoring and investigation
+- **Splunk Forwarder** — A lightweight agent installed on endpoints that collects data and sends it to the Splunk instance for indexing and analysis
+- **Splunk Indexer** — The Splunk component that processes data received from forwarders, parses and normalizes it into field-value pairs, categorizes it and stores it as searchable events
+- **Splunk Search Head** — The Splunk component where analysts search and analyze indexed logs using SPL (Search Processing Language)
+- **SPL** — Search Processing Language, the query language used in Splunk to search, filter, analyze and visualize log data
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to